- Auto/Toy Loans

 Investing isn’t a get-rich-quick scheme.
 It’s a smart choice that requires patience, discipline, and persistence.

 Time is your friend.
-When you invest for the long haul, not only does it put short-term market downturns in proper perspective, but it allows you to truly benefit from compounding returns.
+When you invest for the long haul, it puts short-term market downturns in proper perspective.
+It also allows you to truly benefit from compounding returns.

 When is the best time to start saving for retirement?
 If you have some debt and aren’t quite sure, consult a qualified financial advisor for guidance.
 If you have paid off your debt, you should start today!

 As the Chinese proverb teaches, “The best time to plant a tree was 20 years ago.
 The second best time is now.”

 Why not modify that quote, and send this message back to future you: “The best time to plant a tree is 20 years ago, so I just did.”